OMSAKTHI-S/LEARNINGREPO/README.md

 # LEARNINGREPO
-starting my new repository for learning
+starting my new repository for learning.
+This was my first learning page and exploring the programing language.